LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

 picture, depending on your Vector's configuration.
 {{% /alert %}}

-## Removing the glass film and Instapak foam
+## Removing the Instapak foam and glass panel film

 Peel the protective film from _both sides_ of your Vector's glass panel.